Subscription Modal Banner

 The complimentary hotel night can be redeemed in Singapore or overseas, and careful planning is key to maximising the benefit.
 It’s relatively easy to find nights at cheaper properties like Novotel and ibis, but you’ll obviously want to redeem it at a Sofitel to get your money’s worth.

-Accor Plus also gives you Accor Live Limitless Silver status, which may not sound like a lot but at least secures you a pair of welcome drinks every time you stay.
+Accor Plus also gives you Accor Live Limitless Silver status, which may not sound like a lot but it at least secures you a pair of welcome drinks every time you stay.
 At some hotels, this may even include champagne!

 DBS Vantage cardholders can enjoy "members-only discounts at over 80 of Singapore's finest dining establishments", through a partnership with DiningCity.